tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- Muuttamalla tapahtumankäsittelijä seuraavaan muotoon -->
-By changing the event handler into the following form
+By changing the event handler to the following form
 ```js
 <button onClick={() => setCounter(counter + 1)}>
   plus